 As carer myself, I have direct experience of what it can be like to support someone you love with physical, emotional, and cognitive difficulties.
 As well as often being rewarding, and a loving thing to do, it can be distressing and isolating for both parties, and the carers I know rarely find time for self-care or even think about their own needs.
 Building resilience and reducing stress and anxiety can have a really positive impact for the carer and the person they care for.

 In 2015 I decided to offer my support, bringing together personal experience and professional skills to offer 1:1 coaching. reiki or mindfulness and relaxation sessions to carers who would otherwise struggle to find the time or money to access services like these.
-I now have space for two new clients.
+Every 6 months or so, I offer space for two new clients.

-I offer each person three complimentary 1-hour sessions (usually online) over the course of three to four months.
+Each person has three complimentary 1-hour online sessions over the course of three to four months.
 We agree how and when the sessions take place, depending on their circumstances.
 Nominees report a very positive impact from having this time for themselves, which also benefits the people they care for - see testimonials on the right.

 Can I nominate someone or apply myself?